Lady Anne Ward

-The public expression of her personal tastes in the Gothic style at Castle Ward, clashed dramatically with her husband’s preferred classical style, and this has resulted in the condemnation of Lady Ann as unusual.
-History has found it difficult to understand the compromise that was reached by Lady Ann and Bernard, so conspicuous as an eventual legacy to their failed marriage and in the thwarted preconception of masculine dominance and feminine subservience.
-Whilst Bernard is remembered as the maker of the classical side of the house, symbolically representing reason, balance and order, Lady Ann in contrast represents an ‘otherness’ which she expressed in gothic architecture - seemingly conveying her fantastical, whimsical and unconventional personality.
+The public expression of her personal tastes in the Gothick style at Castle Ward, clashed dramatically with her husband’s preferred classical style, and this has resulted in the condemnation of Lady Ann as unusual.
+History has found it difficult to understand the architectural choice that was reached by Lady Anne and Bernard, seeming as a legacy to their failed marriage.
+Whilst Bernard is remembered as the maker of the classical side of the house, symbolically representing reason, balance and order, Lady Anne in contrast represents an ‘otherness’ which she expressed in Gothick architecture - seemingly conveying her fantastical, whimsical and unconventional personality.

-The Royal blood from her maternal grandparents gave Lady Ann the hauteur and confidence to do as she pleased.
+The Royal blood from her maternal grandparents gave Lady Anne the hauteur and confidence to do as she pleased.
 Her grandfather, the Earl of Clarendon was the nephew of the Duchess of York, wife of James II, and a first cousin of Queen Anne.
 Queen Anne was her mother Theodosia’s Godmother, and as such Theodosia was allowed to marry in Westminster Abbey.
 This was something Lady Ann was keen to highlight in her choice of architecture at Castle Ward, even copying the plasterwork from the Henry VII Chapel and recreating it in the Morning Room as a reminder of her royal connections.

-This perceived ‘family madness’ or what Lady Moira described as ‘an hereditary malady’ would continue to cascade to Lady Ann who was accused of having ‘ a shade of derangement in her intellects’, to her brother Lord Darnley who was convinced he was a teapot and was reluctant to engage in sexual activity lest ‘his spout would come off in the night’; and then to her son Nicholas who ‘was declared a lunatic’ in 1785, albeit the reason is not understood.
+This perceived ‘family madness’ or what Lady Moira described as ‘an hereditary malady’ would continue to cascade to Lady Anne who was accused of having ‘a shade of derangement in her intellects’, also to her brother Lord Darnley who was convinced he was a teapot and was reluctant to engage in sexual activity lest ‘his spout would come off in the night’; and then to her son Nicholas who was declared 'a lunatic’ in 1785, albeit the reason is not fully understood.